MDerogarian/2023-Summer-Research-Plan/Articles & Research Papers/Dynamic behavior of combined 100% IBR transmission and distribution networks.md

 Quedan, Amro, et al. "Dynamic behavior of combined 100% IBR transmission and distribution networks with grid-forming and grid-following inverters."
 2023 IEEE Power & Energy Society Innovative Smart Grid Technologies Conference (ISGT).
 IEEE, 2023.

+Overall, system inertia reduces as these resources replace rotating synchronous machines.
+Grid-forming control is one of the solutions introduced to overcome the challenges in the electrical grid due to the increase in inverters.
+The presence of RSMs results in a slow system dynamic trajectory that allows precise grid voltage angle tracking.
+However, as IBR increase and replace RSMs, faster system dynamics are introduced and GFLs may fail to remain synchronized with the system [2] [3].As one of the potential solutions, the grid-forming inverter (GFM) is introduced as an RSMs replacement to control/regulate the electrical grid voltage and frequency